ProactiveProgrammers/list-uniquification-starter/writing/reflection.md

 TODO: Your response to this question should use concrete numbers that resulted from running the `datauniquifier` program.

-## Please use output from running the program to explain how much list uniquification decreases the size of each column.
+## Please use output from running the program to explain how much list uniquification decreases the size of each column

 TODO: Your response to this question should use concrete numbers that resulted from running the `datauniquifier` program.